591291-hvl/ADA525DanielG/_posts/2023-10-18-Assignment-06-Input-Output.md

 ## Background

 The goal of this assignment is to use a microcontoller to read something from the world around us and to then use a microcontroller to interact with the very same world.
-The thing i am building for my final project is a drone, which uses motors to interact with the world.
-The thing i am going to read is the drone's angular velocity and acceleration.
-With the use of these measurements the goal is to write a self balancing algorithm to help control the drone.
+My final project consists of a controller and a drone.
+The controller reads force? physical movement? in from of 2 joysticks.
+This has already been done so for this assignment this wont be the focus.
+The drone reads angular momentum and acceleration.
+This data will then be used in a self balancing algorithm that controls motor power.
+For now i just want som readable data and hopefully be able to turn on the motors with the use of the sensor.

 ## Sensors